vantezzen/electric-squid/components/client/README.md

 5. After the installation, npm should have already executed the "postinstall" hook.
 If it hasn't, run `npm run postinstall` manually
 6. You can now start the frontend via `npm start` or build using `npm run build`

-Make sure to have the proxy started on the same machine
+Make sure to have the proxy started on the same machine.
+The first start might be slower as webpack will need to build the dependencies.

 ## Building